Meet Our Clergy

 Here at Beth David, Cantor Goodlev has the privilege of engaging in many aspects of congregational life.
 She provides guidance and care during various lifecycle events, teaches learners of all ages, and enhances our music through her warmth and creativity.
 A pursuer of justice, she is a member of T’ruah and one the ACC representatives to the Religious Action Center’s Commission on Social Action.
 Cantor Goodlev is also on faculty of Camp Harlam, her summer childhood home for many years to which she credits her initial love of Jewish community.

-Cantor Goodlev, her husband Eric, and their son Sammy are all avid Eagles fans, happily residing here in Lower Merion.
+Cantor Goodlev, her husband Eric, and their sons Sammy, Eli, and Asher are all avid Eagles fans, happily residing here in Lower Merion.

 He has written several books, including Why Judaism?, What’s Special About Judaism? and a biography of his grandfather, Kindler of Souls: Rabbi Henry Cohen of Texas.
 His most recent work is Charley Braunstein and Jewish Tradition, which teaches Jewish themes using characters that are a take-off of the Charles Schultz’s Charlie Brown cartoons.